QUIZ: Who’s that Messiah?

 To bring this out, the language of my story combines ancient and modern forms, idioms and ideas, sometimes poetically, sometimes humourously, sometimes bawdily.
 See excerpts here: I’d love to know if you think it works.

-Please enter your email in the form at top left to follow Simon’s progress and be alerted when the IndieGoGo campaign begins.
+Please enter your email in the form at top left to follow Simon’s progress.
 If you know anyone who may be interested in Simon and his story, please share!